beccamofokeng/Road-Accident-Project/README.md

 **SUMMARY OF FINDINGS**

--The number of accidents and casualties have decreased from the previous year to the current year which is a good thing because less   cases of accidents and casualties reported.
+-The number of accidents and casualties have decreased from the previous year to the current year which is a good thing because less cases of accidents and casualties are reported.

--Most of the accidents occurring results to slight injuries than fatal injuries which is a good thing because that means there are not a lot of deaths occurring as a result of road accidents.
+-Most of the accidents results to slight injuries than fatal injuries which means there are not a lot of deaths occurring as a result of road accidents.

--There are more accidents caused by cars, bikes and vans than bus and agricultural vehicles.
+-There are more accidents caused by cars, bikes and vans and there are less accidents caused by buses and agricultural vehicles.

 -Most accidents take place between September and November and less accidents occur between December and February and for other months the number of accidents and casualties are fairly balanced.